nusolar/NUsolar-CAN/readme.md

 Installation
 -----
-To use the library, simply install the files in <C:/NUsolar/sc7-can/v3.0/> and copy the two libinclude files into your arduino sketch folder.
+To use the library, simply download the zip file and use the library manager inside Aruduino to load the library into the Arduino IDE.

-#include sc7-can-libinclude.h
-at the top of every code file which will use the CAN_IO library.

 Usage